Murine respirovirus

-Murine respirovirus, formerly Sendai virus (SeV) and previously also known as murine parainfluenza virus type 1 or hemagglutinating virus of Japan (HVJ), is an enveloped, 150–200 nm diameter, negative sense, single-stranded RNA virus of the family Paramyxoviridae.
+Murine respirovirus, now Respirovirus muris, formerly Sendai virus (SeV) and previously also known as murine parainfluenza virus type 1 or hemagglutinating virus of Japan (HVJ), is an enveloped, 150–200 nm diameter, negative sense, single-stranded RNA virus of the family Paramyxoviridae.
 It typically infects rodents and it is not pathogenic for humans or domestic animals.

-Sendai virus (SeV) is a member of the genus Respirovirus.
+Respirovirus muris is a member of the genus Respirovirus.
 The virus was isolated in the city of Sendai in Japan in the early 1950s.
 Since then, it has been actively used in research as a model pathogen.
 The virus is infectious for many cancer cell lines (see below), and has oncolytic properties demonstrated in animal models and in naturally occurring cancers in animals.
-SeV's ability to fuse eukaryotic cells and to form syncytium was used to produce hybridoma cells capable of manufacturing monoclonal antibodies in large quantities.
+Its ability to fuse eukaryotic cells and to form syncytium was used to produce hybridoma cells capable of manufacturing monoclonal antibodies in large quantities.

 Recent applications of SeV-based vectors include the reprogramming of somatic cells into induced pluripotent stem cells and vaccine creation.
 For vaccination purpose the Sendai virus-based constructs could be delivered in a form of nasal drops, which may be beneficial in inducing a mucosal immune response.
 SeV has several features that are important in a vector for a successful vaccine: the virus does not integrate into the host genome, it does not undergo genetic recombination, it replicates only in the cytoplasm without DNA intermediates or a nuclear phase and it does not cause any disease in humans or domestic animals.
 Sendai virus is used as a backbone for vaccine development against Mycobacterium tuberculosis that causes tuberculosis, against HIV-1 that causes AIDS and against other viruses, including those that cause severe respiratory infections in children.
-The latter include Human Respiratory Syncytial Virus (HRSV), Human Metapneumovirus (HMPV) and Human Parainfluenza Viruses (HPIV).
+The latter include human respiratory syncytial virus (HRSV), human metapneumovirus (HMPV) and human parainfluenza viruses (HPIV).

 The vaccine studies against M. tuberculosis, HMPV, HPIV1 and, HPIV2 are in the pre-clinical stage, against HRSV a phase I clinical trial has been completed.
 The phase I clinical studies of SeV-based vaccination were also completed for HPIV1.
-They were done in adults and in 3- to 6-year-old children.
-As a result of vaccination against HPIV1 a significant boost in virus-specific neutralizing antibodies was observed.
+They were done in adults and in 1–6-year-old children.
+As a result of vaccination against HPIV1, a significant boost in virus-specific neutralizing antibodies was observed.
 A SeV-based vaccine development against HIV-1 has reached a phase II clinical trial.
 In Japan intranasal Sendai virus-based SARS-CoV-2 vaccine was created and tested in a mouse model.

+More recent applications (2024–2025) include non-integrative gene delivery for fertility restoration in mouse models, enhanced transduction in pancreatic cancer, and temperature-sensitive platforms for CRISPR-Cas9 editing in human stem cells and viral genome engineering.